romangibb20/demos/readme.txt

 13. Results should be approximately equal to values in 9 above
 14. Change the tilt value to 95 degrees
 15. Click on the Calculate button
-16. An alert should pop up “Please enter a tilt less than 90 degrees”
+16. An alert should pop up ï¿½Please enter a tilt less than 90 degreesï¿½